Skip to content

 USER --HTTP Request--> SERVER

-Additionally, because each replica connects to the same Redis, each task will only be fetched and executed by one Worker:
+At the same time, since each replica connects to the same Redis, each task will only be fetched and executed by any one Worker:

 flowchart TB